Seven Sisters creates a powerful and safe space for women's voices to be heard,

 • All staff to ensure that when utilising water for festival use that it is necessary and used efficiently.

 • All festival guests and contributors are encouraged to ensure taps are turned off fully and that showers times are reduced where possible.

-EACH YEAR WE PARTNER, PROMOTE & OR SUPPORT VARIOUS LOCAL & INTERNATIONAL CHARITIES ORGANISATIONS & COMMUNITY GROUPS, INCLUDING:
+EACH YEAR WE PARTNER, PROMOTE & OR SUPPORT VARIOUS LOCAL & INTERNATIONAL CHARITIES ORGANISATIONS & COMMUNITY GROUPS, THESE HAVE INCLUDED: